-King Philippe and Queen Mathilde of the Belgians will make a state visit to Korea March 25-28 at the invitation of President Moon Jae-in.
+His Majesty the King of the Belgians and the Queen will make a state visit to Korea March 25-28 at the invitation of President Moon Jae-in.

-President Moon will meet with King Philippe for a summit on March 26 and host a state dinner for the royal couple on the same day.
-King Philippe will be the first European monarch to make a state visit to Korea since the inauguration of President Moon.
-It will be the first visit to Korea in 27 years by a Belgian King.
+President Moon will meet with the King for a summit on March 26 and host a state dinner for the royal couple on the same day.
+The King will be the first European monarch to make a state visit to Korea since the inauguration of President Moon.
+It will be the first visit to Korea in 27 years by a King of the Belgians.

 The King's amicable relationship with Korea is evident from his four visits to the country when he was the crown prince.
 On this visit, he will be accompanied by a large delegation, including high-ranking officials from the federal and local governments, about 80 heads of corporations and presidents of 15 universities.
 On top of the summit, the King is scheduled to attend the Korea-Belgium business forum, a seminar on smart cities and lunch with business leaders.